 - children leaving home

-- passing your child(ren) into someone else’s care
+- placing your child(ren) into someone else’s care

 - unemployment, retrenchment or retirement